joaomairinqueark/arkpdevdocs.github.io/hosting/ftp.md

 Add a simple GitHub Action to your project to automate the building and deployment of your Retype powered website to any FTP host.

-Two Retype GitHub actions will be involved in the process of sync+deploy:
+Two Retype GitHub actions will be inolved in the process of sync+deploy:

 1. Retype [Build Action](https://github.com/retypeapp/action-build)
 2. Retype [git-ftp Action](https://github.com/retypeapp/action-git-ftp)